ThiHueLe16/ThiHueLe16/README.md

 Computer Science Student at TUM
 ---------------------------------------

 I'm a Computer Science student at TUM (Technical University of Munich).
-I've been on a coding journey for more than 3 years, exploring various aspects of software development.
+I've been on a coding journey for more than 3 years.
 I have a passion for building small projects, whether it's a web app, a Python script, or a game – coding is my creative outlet!
 ## About Me
 *   🌍  I'm based in Munich, Germany.
 *   📚 Studying for a B.Sc in Computer Science at TUM.